oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 % python3 cis_reports.py --deeplink-url-override  https://oc10.cloud.oracle.com'
 ```

-#### Executing on local machine with using instance principal
+#### Executing on local machine with using Instance Principal
 To run on an OCI instance that associated with Instance Principal.
 ```
-% python3 cis_reports.py -ip'
+% python3 cis_reports.py -ip
 ```

 #### Executing using Cloud Shell in only two regions